 The truth: Limited coverage and exclusions may apply

-Guaranteed acceptance policies can be appealing, especially for those who have been denied coverage in the past.
+Guaranteed acceptance policies can be appealing, especially for those who have been denied coverage in the past, but this is an example of false advertising in insurance when limitations aren’t clearly disclosed.

 However, these policies often come with limited coverage, higher premiums, and specific exclusions.